hob icon

 Procedure

-Fill each plastic bags with the same amount of water, place outside in sun with different colored sheets under each, record the temperature after ... hours
+Fill each plastic bags with the same amount of water, place outside in the sun with different colored sheets of paper under each, record the temperature after ... hours

 Materials